approov/quickstart-react-native/SHAPES-EXAMPLE.md

 ### Android and iOS

-Now press the `Get Shape` button.
+Now press the `fetch` button.
 You should now see this (or another shape):

 ![Android Shapes](assets/shapes-android.png)